focksss/rasterizer/README.md

 Replace paths to skybox and objects with paths to objects on your computer
 - WASD to move, space and left shift for vertical movement
+- Escape to toggle settings GUI and mouse control
 - F1 to recompile shaders
 - F2 to screenshot
 - F3 to toggle SSAO